EgosOwn/gosmartkeyboard/ReadMe.md

 It is highly recommended to use SSH forwarding (preferred) or a reverse https proxy to access the server.

-### SSH example

-To connect with ssh, run this on the client:

-`ssh -R 8080:localhost:8080 user@myserver`

 ### Socket file